 Cancer impacts all of us, but clinical trials to improve cancer care do not currently serve all of us Equitably

-SWOG and The Hope Foundation, in collaboration with Genentech and additional future funders, have launched a multi-phased, multi-year initiative to improve diversity, equity, and inclusion (DEI) among SWOG leadership, membership, and throughout its cancer clinical trials.
+SWOG and The Hope Foundation, in collaboration with Genentech, launched a multi-phased, multi-year initiative to improve diversity, equity, and inclusion (DEI) among SWOG leadership, membership, and throughout its cancer clinical trials.
 These efforts are being led by the Vice Chair for DEI and Professional Integrity, Don S. Dizon, MD, named to this role in 2022.
 Detailed below is the current landscape of DEI at SWOG and our ongoing efforts.

 Realizing DEI In Leadership

 “Efforts to ensure widespread SWOG engagement with diversity, equity, and inclusion—DEI—must start at the top.” – SWOG Group Chair, Dr. Charles Blanke